kiemaBruce/alx-system_engineering-devops/0x02-shell_redirections/README.md

 12-newest_files - displays the 10 newest files in the current directory 13-unique - takes a list of words as input and prints only words that appear exactly once.
-14-findthatword - displays lines containing the pattern “root” from the file /etc/passwd 18-letteronly - displays all lines of the file /etc/ssh/sshd_config starting with a letter..
+14-findthatword - displays lines containing the pattern “root” from the file /etc/passwd 15-countthatword - displays the number of lines that contain the pattern “bin” in the file /etc/passwd 18-letteronly - displays all lines of the file /etc/ssh/sshd_config starting with a letter..